nlsynth/karuta/docs/introduction.rst

      xorshift32_main xorshift32_main_inst(.clk(clk), .rst(rst));
    endmodule

-Then you can run this on a Verilog simulator with a test bench file to feed the clock and reset.
+Then you can run this on a Verilog simulator with a testbench file to feed the clock and reset.
-However, the tedious coding can be avoided by *--with_shell* option.
+If you think it is tedious, *--with_shell* option will do most of the work;

 .. code-block:: none